Record Search Guide

 What is the best way to start a warrant search?

-The best place to begin is usually with the person's full name, likely age, and probable city or county.
-Once the identity and location are narrowed, court or county sources become much more useful.
+The best place to begin is with the person's full name, likely age, and probable city or county.
+Once the identity and location are narrowed, check the county court portal and the county sheriff's website for the relevant jurisdictions — those are the two most direct public sources for warrant information.
+A broader people-search aggregator is useful before going local when the jurisdiction is still unclear.

 Are warrant records always public?